 Outtacontroller (http://facebook.com/outtacontrollr) are North End Halifax's solution to good manners and taste.
 These power punks party profusely, perpetually.

-Pale Lips (http://palelips.bandcamp.com) AAA-quality Nikki-and-the-Corvettes nocturnal beach blanket switchblade girls-in-the-garage aggressive types.
+Pale Lips (http://palelips.bandcamp.com) AAA-quality Nikki-and-the-Corvettes nocturnal park blanket switchblade girls-in-the-garage aggressive types.
 Not to be missed.
 From Montreal.

 PRIORS (http://priorsmtl.bandcamp.com) are both Drew Demers' other band and the only non-Famines band to ever have a Pentagon Black release to themselves.
 File under "five-headed noisy punk gestalt from down the road (ie. Montreal).”